salvatop/java-android-survey-app/README.md

 # survey-app

-Simple Android app writtem in java that gather survay data about internet providers and show statstics.
-Use serialize to pass data as object between activities
+Simple Android app written in java that gather survey data about internet providers and show related statistics.
+It make use of serialize to pass data as objects between activities

 Features: